rakeshch/CarND-Traffic-Sign-Classifier/README.md

 ![Screenshot](https://github.com/rakeshch/Traffic_Sign_Classifier/blob/master/Out_images/softmax.PNG)

-For the first third and fourth images,the model is more confident on the left turn, yield and stop signs than anything it thought on the others.
+For the second, third and fourth images,the model is more confident on the speed limit, yield and stop signs than anything it thought on the others.

-For the second image, the model correctly predicts the Speed limit (80 km/h).
-But, given the highest probability was only around 8% for 80 km/h and 6% for 30 km/h, the model definitely struggles distinguishing between speed limit signs.

-For fifth, it incorrectly classifies Road work sign as general caution.
-I believe this is due to the way the image shaped after preprocessing.
+For the first and fifth sign, the model incorrectly classifies left turn sign as right turn and Road work sign as General Caution.
+I believe this is due to the way the image has been preprocessed.

-So, my model only worked 80% of the additional pictures.
+So, my model only worked 60% of the additional pictures.
 I believe with some tweaking of preprocessing of the images I could get better predictions.